reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 It's important to note that while using Git `merge`, the current branch will be updated to reflect the merge, but the target branch remains untouched.

-`git merge` is often used in combination with `git checkout` for the selection of the current branch, and `git branch -d` for deleting the obsolete target branch.
+`git merge` is often used in combination with `git checkout` for the selection of the current branch, and `git branch -d` for deleting the obsolete source branch.

 We use `git merge` for combining multiple sequences of commits into one unified history.
 In the most common cases, we use `git merge` to combine two branches.